knlrvr/kanelariviere-new/posts/styling-an-application.md

 In the simplest of terms, preprocessors compile the code you write into something else.
 CSS preprocessors compile code written in the selected preprocessors syntax and generate CSS based on that code.
 It sounds like vanilla CSS with extra steps, but preprocessors offer a new dimension to writing CSS that makes them far easier to work with overall.

 ## Sass
 [Sass](https://sass-lang.com/) is a CSS preprocessor.
 Sass introduces features that lend to writing reusable and maintainable styling, making it a go-to for many projects.
-These features include -
+For example &mdash;

-1. **Variables**.
+**Variables**.
 Define a value once and use it across your styling.

 ```css
 $heading: 'Courier New', monospace;